Animal Health Certificates For Travelling Abroad With Your Pet

 Taking your pet to Europe

 The rules for taking pets to Europe changed on 1st January 2021.
-The original requirements for pets to have a microchip and then a rabies vaccination at least 21 days before travel remains.
-However, Pet Passports have been replaced by Animal Health Certificates (AHC).
-The main difference for clients is that Pet Passports used to be valid for repeated travel as long as the pet’s rabies vaccination was up to date, whereas under the new rules a new AHC needs to be obtained every time you wish to take your pet to the EU.
+The original requirements for pets to have a microchip and then a rabies vaccination at least 21 days before travel will remain.
+However, UK issued Pet Passports will be replaced by Animal Health Certificates (AHC).
+The main difference for clients is that UK issued Pet Passports used to be valid for repeated travel as long as the pet’s rabies vaccination was up to date, whereas under the new rules a new AHC needs to be obtained every time you wish to take your pet to the EU.
 The AHC has to be completed and signed by the vet within 10 days of travel.
 Please note that 21 days must pass between the rabies vaccine being given, and the AHC being completed by the vet.

 Only vets with Official Veterinarian (OV) status can complete the AHCs.
-At present, these veterinary surgeons are Katharine Nelson, Rosie Theakston, Ola Chwalinska, Henry Phillips, Ruth Halpin, and Sarah Fallow.
+At present, these veterinary surgeons are Ola Bonarska, Henry Phillips, Ruth Halpin, Rosie Theakston, and Sarah Fallow.

-The cost of obtaining an AHC from Acorn House will be £290 for one pet.
+The cost of obtaining an AHC from Acorn House will be £297.57 for one pet.
 This covers the admin time applying for the AHC prior to the certificate appointment and the 45-minute appointment with the OV to examine the pet and complete the AHC.
 If additional pets in the household are travelling on the same trip they can share one AHC.
-An additional 15 minutes of appointment time needs to be booked for every additional pet travelling, and an additional fee of £65 per pet will be charged.
+An additional 15 minutes of appointment time needs to be booked for every additional pet travelling, and an additional fee of £66.13 per pet will be charged.
 Payment must be made at the time of booking and is non-refundable if you later decide not to attend the appointment or collect the AHC.
+It is also non-refundable if Acorn House is unable to issue the AHC during the appointment that you have booked because you have not returned the questionnaire / have completed the questionnaire incorrectly / your pet is not up to date with rabies vaccination / proof of rabies vaccination is not presented at the appointment.

 1. Insert a microchip if the pet is not already microchipped (not required if pet already microchipped).